-Ramadan was once a special time for Syrians
+Ramadan was once a special time for Syrians, today it's about survival

 As a Syrian, Ramadan makes me think of my home city of Damascus more than ever.